 Yes, several permitted third-party tour companies operate in Pike Place Market.
 Learn more and book a tour here.

 Most buildings and shops are accessible to strollers and wheelchairs.
-Elevator access to the Market is available from Alaskan Way and the waterfront, from the two Pike Place Market parking garages, and on Western Avenue near the Pike Market Hillclimb.
+Elevator access to the Market is available from Alaskan Way and the waterfront, from the Pike Place Market parking garage, and on Western Avenue near the Pike Market Hillclimb.

 Pike Place Market is not able to offer any lockers or storage.
 If you are a cruise-line passenger or a guest in a local hotel, we suggest checking with concierge services on the ship or at your hotel.
 The Port of Seattle offers complimentary luggage transfer to the airport at the end of your cruise.
 Click here for more information.

 Alternatively, you can use a third-party resource for temporary storage.
 UseBounce has a few locations within a couple of blocks of Pike Place Market.

 Free Wi-Fi is available in the Atrium of the Economy Market building located on the southwest corner of 1st Ave. and Pike St.